 My thoughts for this post have been rattling around in my brain for quite a while, and a discussion thread on Facebook with a couple of ex-Christian Scientist friends re-ignited my interest in this idea not too long ago.

 I think Christian Science can, and sometimes does, make at least some people fundamentally dishonest.
 Now, before you run screaming, “my mom is the nicest, most honest person around, she’d never tell a lie!” hear me out.
-I’m talking about deeper honesty here, deeper than whether or not someone is telling you a lie or not.
+I’m talking about deeper honesty here, deeper than whether or not someone is telling you a lie.
 I’m talking about actions, and what one perceives to be right and true or not.
 Christian Science theology can have a way of blurring the lines between right and wrong for some people.
 Continue reading